 This course is aimed at students with some previous experience of sculpture wishing to develop their own individual sculpture practice.
-It is a mixture of single and group projects, individual tutorials and group debate, together with time on your own developing your practice.
-We'll encourage you to consider the themes and ideas that influence your art; we'll challenge your thinking and broaden your experience and expectations of sculpture.
+It is a mixture of single and group projects, individual tutorials and group debate, together with time on your own to develop your practice.
+We will encourage you to consider the themes and ideas that influence your art; we will challenge your thinking and broaden your experience and expectations of sculpture.
 This course focuses on a contemporary approach to sculpture, and encourages independent and experimental work.

 What will we cover?